Table Of Contents

 – The students of Thanh Nhon School and Quoc Tu Giam School.

-In 1915, when the decree annulling Emperor ancient exam in the province and the ancient exam of the capital in the North was issued, Hue National School was rebuilt.
-The rows of thatch roofed apartments were torn down and replaced by two rows of buildings, the walls made of brick, the roof covered with tiles.
-It was solid, and comfortable according to the western European architecture.
-Most of the architectures are still extant.
+In 1915, when the decree annulling the Emperor’s ancient exam in the province and the ancient exam of the capital in the North was issued, Hue National School was rebuilt.

-In 1932, the school opened many specialized classes and its name was changed into Khai Dinh Lycee.
-During the resistance against French Colonialists on December 19, 1946, the school was moved into two places and followed the resistance:
+In 1932, the school opened many specialized classes, and its name was changed to Khai Dinh Lycee.
+During the resistance against French Colonialists on December 19, 1946, the school was moved to two places and followed the resistance:

 – One branch: the 1st stage with the name “Binh Tri Thien School” was situated in Huong Khe, Ha Tinh Province.

-– The branch of 2nd stage school with the name “Huynh Thuc Khang School” was situated in Duc Tho, Ha Tinh Province.
-The branch returned to Hue after ten years of interruption, and was occupied by colonialists as a barrack on April 29th, 1955, the school was restored and has resumed normal operation.
+– The branch of the 2nd stage school with the name “Huynh Thuc Khang School” was situated in Duc Tho, Ha Tinh Province.
+The branch returned to Hue after ten years of interruption, and was occupied by colonialists as a barrack on April 29th, 1955.
+The school was restored and has resumed normal operation.

 Canh Duong Beach